U.S. Highways in New Mexico

 County: Otero, Lincoln, Torrance, Guadalupe, Quay

 Improvements: Two lane except between Tularosa and the Texas state line, which is divided.
-The segment from Tularosa north to Corona has relatively narrow shoulders and a frustratingly slow 55 mph speed limit through open country (albeit with poor sight distance).
+The segment from Tularosa north to Corona has been improved to widen the shoulders but still has frustratingly slow 55 mph speed limit through open country (albeit with poor sight distance in places).
 This raises to 65 mph north of Corona.

 Comments: Most of 54 is more or less east-west, but the most westerly segment turns due north-south.
 This was matched on this route's east end in Illinois, where it ran due north into Chicago until that last part of the route was decommissioned in the 1970s.
 It is marked as north-south south of I-40.